Skip to main content

 “The Bee Frequency” monograph examines research about how the frequency of lawn mowing may affect bee populations.
 Learn more about the research as well as building your own pollinator garden...

-• The “Knock on Wood” monograph explores the relationship between carbon, fire, longleaf pine, and the red-cockaded woodpecker.
-Also learn about the gopher tortoise!
+The “Knock on Wood” monograph explores the complex relationships between carbon, fire, longleaf pine, and the red-cockaded woodpecker.
+Scientists conducted a study to better understand the trade-offs of managing forests...

 Knock on Wood – Vol. 1 No. 21